Monsterblader/TweetBucks/README.md

 I incorporated a library/API, Oauth.io, that handles Oauth.

+I am hosting this project on Heroku since, like using Angular, I have a routine, so it is faster.

 ### Further Development

 Implement the ability to switch users.
 Improve interface.
 Implement responsive layout.

+### P2P Payments

+I would expect that any reasonable way to implement payments would be via an API.
+In order to provide persistence, the first step would be to create a server for security and access.

+PayPal, Planet Payment, and other companies enable direct payments via their API's.
+PayPal also facilitates payments via e-mail.

+### Other Features

+It's already on its way to being a Twitter client.
+Expanding the application to handle full Twitter functionality would be pretty easy.

+Additional redundancy and/or security.
+Block chains are successful because a record of each transaction is duplicated many times, making it all but impossible to misrepresent a past payment.